Lesley Gregoricka, Ph.D.

 - Mortuary Archaeology

-- Near East, Arabia, and Poland
+- Near East, Arabia, Nubia

-Dr. Gregoricka’s interest in embodied social identity has also taken her to Poland, where she works with skeletons buried at the post-medieval cemetery at Drawsko as part of the Slavia Project.
+Dr. Gregoricka’s interest in embodied social identity has also taken her to Poland, where she worked with skeletons buried at the post-medieval cemetery at Drawsko as part of the Slavia Project.
 The Drawsko cemetery is well-known for its deviant burials, and her research focuses on the radiogenic and stable isotope analysis of the skeletal tissues of those interred as “vampires” to better discern why certain individuals were selected for apotropaic burial rites when others were not.